FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-The `max_dict_size` field works similarly for dictionaries: if the dictionary has more than the specified number of keys, it will be replaced by an internal reference string.
+The `max_dict_size` field works similarly for dictionaries: If the dictionary has more than the specified number of keys, it will be replaced by an internal reference string.

 #### Filtering Unknown Keys

-By providing either `include` or `exclude` fields in the request configuration, one can filter the keys of the archive.
+By providing either `include` or `exclude` fields in the request configuration, one can filter the keys of the archive:
-Both fields accept a list of keys to include or exclude, respectively.

 ```json hl_lines="9"
 {